ltieman/fleaker/ROADMAP.md

   * Should add an extra method to explicitly re-init the login manager.
 For example, a `register_login_manager`, if registering it at app creation time simply isn't feasible.
-* Sentry Integration - 8 hours
+* Sentry Integration - 12 hours
   * Adds an `extra_requires` for Sentry (e.g., `fleaker[sentry]`) that installs
     `raven`.
   * Adds a new composable app mixin for Sentry registration.
   * Sentry is still configured from the environment, as expected.
   * Adds a `post_configure` callback that will look for the proper config values and, when they are present, setup Sentry integration.
-* Release Improvements - 8 hours
+* Release Improvements - 12 hours
   * Some system to automate the creation of tags, writing of changelogs, version bumping and, eventually, upload to PyPI.
+  * Open source it.
 * Base Class for Flask-Classful - 16 hours
   * Encapsulate all of our existing Flask-Classful base views and expose them in some `BaseView` class.